mrSamDev/landing-and-blog/src/content/blog/use-sync-external-store.md

 The specific project that sent me down this rabbit hole involved displaying real-time data from WebSockets while also respecting user preferences stored in `localStorage`.
 Our initial approach felt like the "React way" at first – a combination of `useEffect` hooks, various event listeners, and manual state updates scattered across components.
 It quickly became apparent this wasn't sustainable.

-Here’s a taste of the chaos we (mostly I) wrestled with:
+Here's a taste of the chaos we (mostly I) wrestled with:

 - **UI Inconsistencies (Tearing):** This was the most visible symptom.
 Different components would literally show conflicting data _during the same render_.
 One part of the UI might react to a WebSocket message while another was still showing stale `localStorage` data.
 The React team calls this "tearing," and believe me, users notice.
 It was exactly the kind of random value display I mentioned fighting with earlier.
 - **Performance Headaches:** We swung between two extremes.
 Sometimes, components updated far too often, triggered by noisy external events, leading to sluggishness.
 Other times, a well-intentioned attempt by a teammate to debounce an event listener meant critical updates were noticeably delayed.
 Finding the right balance felt like guesswork.